-The most harrowing part of the Wall was not the 3.6 slabs of concrete that separated the city.
-Rather, it was the ‘death strip’ that existed in between the eastern and the western sides.
-There were armed guards, beds of nails and other obstacles to keep people from climbing over.
-The mechanisms used to enforce the divide are now displayed at the Berlin Wall Memorial and museum near Mauerpark.
+For those considering journeying across the divide, it was not necessarily the 3.6-metre-high (11.8-foot-high) concrete wall that presented the biggest obstacle.
+Rather, it was the ‘death strip’ that existed in between the East and the West sides, where armed guards, beds of nails and other obstacles kept citizens from climbing over.
+The mechanisms used to enforce the divide are now displayed at the Berlin Wall Memorial and museum, located near Mauerpark.

-In West Berlin, the Berlin Wall was often considered the ‘Wall of shame’, and it helped to spur feelings of rebelliousness and creative expression in many of the city’s youth – particularly in the district of Kreuzberg where vehement countercultural movements emerged.
-Not to mention, the western portion of the Wall was completely covered in graffiti.
+In West Berlin, the Berlin Wall was often referred to as the ‘Wall of Shame’, and it spurred feelings of rebelliousness and creative expression in many of the city’s youth – particularly in the district of Kreuzberg where vehement countercultural movements emerged.
+This was evidenced not least by the graffiti covering the western portion of the Wall.

 The Free University of Berlin was created in order to fill the void left by Humboldt University, which was quarantined within East Berlin.
-Kürfurstendamm and Grunewald Forest remained important hubs for commerce and recreation as they had before WWII.
-Even events like the Berlin Marathon simply omitted the eastern portion of the city from the route.
-In general, life on the western side pretty much carried on as it did anywhere else in the western, capitalist oriented world; but the Wall always stood as a reminder of the fragility of such freedoms and the West’s dependence on other Allied nations.
+Kürfurstendamm and the Grunewald Forest remained important hubs for commerce and recreation as they had before WWII.
+Events like the Berlin Marathon simply omitted the eastern portion of the city from the route.
+In general, life on the western side pretty much carried on as it did anywhere else in the Western, capitalist world; the Wall, however, stood as a reminder of the fragility of such freedoms and the West’s dependence on other Allied nations.

-Still, citizens were subject to heavy surveillance that often resulted in severe punishments and depositions.
-Passage, from one side to the other, was severely restricted for both easterners and westerners.
+Passage from one side of the Wall to the other was severely restricted for residents of both East and West Berlin.
 This meant that many family members and friends were separated from each other for as long as the Wall stood.
-Berlin’s interactive DDR Museum.
-Checkpoint Charlie and the Stasi Museum are excellent resources for understanding how the GDR was run.
+Berlin’s interactive DDR Museum, Checkpoint Charlie and the Stasi Museum are excellent resources for understanding Berlin during the Cold War era.

-Anti-Wall sentiments grew with each passing year as East Berliners became increasingly disgruntled with their lives of isolation.
-Famous speeches by John F. Kennedy and other public events attracted international attention to the cultural oppression people faced behind the Wall.
-Thousands of East Berliners stood in attendance on their side of the Wall as enormously popular musicians like David Bowie played concerts.
-These mass displays of the angst they felt to be excluded from such events ultimately spurred protests and riots in the East as well.
+Famous speeches by John F Kennedy and other public events attracted international attention to the cultural oppression faced by East Berliners.
+Thousands stood in attendance on the eastern side of the Wall as enormously popular musicians like David Bowie played concerts in West Berlin.
+These mass displays of angst ultimately spurred protests and riots in the East.

-By the late 80s, people in the East had had enough.
-They demonstrated en masse and demanded reunification.
-As the Soviet Union itself was well on its way to collapse, the administration didn’t have the morale or the resources to resist the revolts.
-When the Wall finally came down on 9th November 1989, Berlin grew into its uniquely volatile culture in greater doses than ever.
-Creatives from all over the world found refuge in the many vacant buildings left behind in the East along with the astonishingly low rent prices.
+By the late ’80s, mass demonstrations in East Berlin gained strength.
+As the Soviet Union itself was well on its way toward collapse, the administration didn’t have the morale or the resources to resist the revolts, and the Wall finally came down on 9 November 1989.
+Creatives from all over the world found refuge in the many vacant buildings left behind in the East, along with astonishingly low rent prices.
 This, combined with the countercultural movements on the rise on both sides of Berlin, led to a creative cultural boom.